mohanvive/siddhi-guides/alerts-static-threshold/README.md

     ````

 3. Siddhi applications can be deployed on Kubernetes using the Siddhi operator.
-    - We have to define an [Ingress](https://kubernetes.github.io/ingress-nginx/deploy/#provider-specific-steps) since
+    - You have to define an [Ingress](https://kubernetes.github.io/ingress-nginx/deploy/#provider-specific-steps) since
-    there is an http endpoint in the Siddhi app which we will be sending events to that
+    there is an http endpoint in the Siddhi app which you will be sending events to that

-    - To deploy the above created Siddhi app, we have to create custom resource object yaml file (with the kind as SiddhiProcess) as given below
+    - To deploy the above created Siddhi app, you have to create custom resource object yaml file (with the kind as SiddhiProcess) as given below

         ````
         apiVersion: siddhi.io/v1alpha2